 A new 90-foot mural depicting the 50-year history of UMOS was unveiled on the South Side’s Butters-Fetting building.

 Neu-Life Community Development hosted its 10th annual Youth Art Show on May 13 to raises funds to support its efforts to teach young people how to make better choices.

 Nichole Logan volunteered to help the Victory Garden Initiative build gardens because she believes they will help low-income Milwaukee residents eat healthier.

-NNS reporter Jabril Faraj, goes on the air with Lake Effect’s Joy Power to discuss Voces de la Frontera, and a Day without Latinos, Immigrants and Refugees.
+NNS reporter Andrea Waxman goes on the air with Lake Effect’s Joy Power to discuss College Possible, a regional organization that helps low-income students get into college.

 Milwaukee Neighborhood News Service followed two College Possible students, Darneisha Virginia and Nury Plascencia, from their senior year in high school through college.
 They have now been awarded their college diplomas.